-We completed several energy efficiency projects in our global offices in 2018, and commenced several others.
-We invested approximately $3.3M in energy efficiency retrofits that will result in annual carbon savings of over 3,000 metric tons.
+We completed several energy efficiency projects in our global offices in 2019, and commenced several others.
+We invested approximately $1.2M in energy efficiency retrofits that will result in annual carbon savings of over 3,000 metric tons.
 Some examples of our projects include retrofitting our lights to LED (most recently our global headquarters in New York and Jersey City office).

 The Global Workplace Standard includes an open floor design and reduction of enclosed offices.
 Desks are located along the perimeter, and offices along the building core.
 These efforts enhance our operational efficiency, promote collaboration and communication by increasing our people’s access to each other and improve our working environment by increasing access to daylight and views.

 We are also adopting a new workplace approach to support our flexible work patterns.
 Currently, more than 5,000 of our people have adopted this new way of working across multiple divisions and locations.
-With the opening of our new campuses in Bengaluru and London, 30% of our employees will sit in Flexible Workplaces.
-Implementing this workplace approach will provide additional variety and choice of work settings while further decreasing the floor area per staff allocation, which increases our energy efficiency.
+With the opening of our new campuses in Bengaluru and London, 30% of our employees sit in flexible workspaces.
+Implementing this workplace approach will provide additional variety and choice of work settings while further decreasing the floor area per staff allocation which increases our energy efficiency.

 Our new workplace also encourages flexibility and mobility, through the implementation of activity-based working, height-adjustable desks and centralized personal storage.
 Going forward, all new buildings and significant refurbishments will have height-adjustable desks.

 Our Virtualized Desktop Infrastructure (VDI) enables a highly efficient desktop computing environment in our offices and facilitates:

 Desktop Power Management: Our power-management solution, which is deployed on approximately 40,000 Desktop Client PCs across our global offices, saves an estimated $1 million annually on power and associated cooling costs.